allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 Filter and sort the tasks of any project to create a leaderboard that can be shared and stored.
 This leaderboard updates in real time with task performance and outputs.

-Modify the tasks table in the following ways to create a customized leaderboard:
+Modify the task table in the following ways to create a customized leaderboard:
 * Add task configuration ([hyperparameters](#to-add-hyperparameters))
 * Edit and add task [properties](webapp_exp_track_visual.md#user-properties)
 * Add reported [metrics](#to-add-metrics), any time series reported metric can be selected, then select the last reported